ndsev/erdblick/README.md

 ./ci/20_linux_rebuild.bash
 ```

+You will find the resulting built web app under the directory `./static`.

 You can also build the `erdblick-core` library with a standard C++ compiler
 in an IDE of your choice.
 This is also useful to run the unit-tests.